+What makes Thermea special is that it’s a true nature spa.
 Who would think that within Winnipeg lies a little slice of Scandinavia?
 And yet, here it is, opened since 2015.
-What makes Thermea (by Nordik Spa-Nature) special is that it’s a true nature spa.
-Meaning: the outdoors and wellness treatments derived from nature are infused within the experience.

-A series of outdoor pools and wooden buildings containing an assortment of saunas and are your path to wellness.
-At Thermea, you’ll be privy to Scandinavian spa rituals, as you alternate between intensely hot and freezing temperature fluctuations.
+At this Nordic spa in Winnipeg, a series of outdoor pools and wooden buildings containing an assortment of saunas and are your path to wellness.
+Inside Thermea, you’ll be privy to Scandinavian spa rituals, as you alternate between intensely hot and freezing temperature fluctuations.
 All in the name of health and wellness, of course.

 Since I’ve ignored the recommended circuit cycle thus far, I return to the inhalation sauna, before rushing back outside and pulling a menacing looking cord so a bucket of icy water dumps on my head.
 Now my friends, it’s time to relax.

 Apparently the reason this cold stage was necessary is so during the rest phase that adrenalin turns into endorphins.
 After your “thermal transition” you’re encouraged to find a spot and chill as a deep sense of peace sweeps through your body.
 This relaxation ritual can’t be missed.